oenny13579/Antiphishing-Webapp/README.md

 **Prompts**
 <br>
 This program is done by vibecoding.
+I have been inspired to do this due to advancement of technology and rising scam rates.
 <br>
 <br>
 The following is the prompt used: